Minerva Picnic mod. 577/1

 Italiano English

-Tale sistema di antenna doveva però essere poco efficiente perchè nell'esemplare in mio possesso qualcuno aveva aggiunto una presa di antenna e di massa sulla parte superiore del mobile con l'evidente scopo di poter collegare direttamente al circuito un'antenna esterna filare.
+Tale sistema di antenna doveva perņ essere poco pratico perchč nell'esemplare giunto in mio possesso qualcuno aveva aggiunto una presa di antenna e massa sulla parte superiore del mobile con l'evidente scopo di poterle collegare in qualche punto del circuito elettrico.

 © IK3HIA, 2006.

-However, this antenna system must have been inefficient because in the 577/1 example in my possession someone had added an antenna and ground socket on the upper part of the cabinet with the obvious purpose of being able to connect an external wire antenna directly to the circuit.
+However, this antenna system must have been impractical because in the item that came into my possession someone had added an antenna and ground socket on the upper part of the cabinet with the evident purpose of being able to connect them at some point in the electrical circuit.

 © IK3HIA, 2006.